errorcodezero/UltraAuth/README.md

 # UltraAuth

 Welcome to UltraAuth!
 This is a console application(it needs to be run in a terminal).
 This is not part of any companies.
+This project uses .NET 5.0 so you may want to have that installed.

 Here is how to set up the application(clone the repository and then after that get rid of git from it):
 1. Open the files in your preferred text editor